 Key West Port of Call

-Several famous sights include historic residencies such as Ernest Hemingway's and Harry Truman's homes best seen aboard the Conch Tour Train.
+Famous sights in Key West include historic residences such as Ernest Hemingway's and Harry Truman's homes, best seen aboard the Conch Tour Train.
 For a rare view of the flat island, the Lighthouse Museum is a popular lookout.

-Most cruise ships dock at a pier aside Mallory Square directly in Old Town.
-Although cruise passengers are encouraged to stay, cruise ships must depart from the pier before sunset and return after dark to not impair sunset views.
-Westin Pier, also called Pier B, is within walking distance while The Navy Mole, shared with the US Navy, requires a short trolley ride.
+Most cruise ships dock at a pier alongside Mallory Square, directly in Old Town.
+Although cruise passengers are encouraged to spend time in Key West, cruise ships must depart from the pier before sunset and return after dark so as not to impair sunset views.
+Westin Pier, also called Pier B, is within walking distance, while The Navy Mole, shared with the US Navy, requires a short trolley ride.

 From Mallory Square and Westin Piers the Old Town is within easy walking distance.
 Cabs can be hired although many prefer to buy day passes on the circling trolleys or shuttle where passengers can hop on and off at their will.
 Others can hire a bicycle or golf cart.

 Jumping back in time to Harry Truman and Ernest Hemingway is popular at their respective homes.
-The southernmost point on of the US is also a popular tourist destination as is the Lighthouse museum for a great view.
-The Audubon Houses & Tropical Gardens, an aquarium and butterfly and nature conservatory all have impressive collections of local species.
+The southernmost point on of the US is also a popular tourist destination as is the Lighthouse Museum for a great view.
+The Audubon Houses & Tropical Gardens, an aquarium, butterfly and nature conservatory, all have impressive collections of local species.
 Several beaches, like Smathers Beach and Fort Zachary, and shopping centres can fill in the rest of one's island time.

 The Flaming Buoy Filet Company - fun eatery serving excellent lobster mac and cheese

 New York Pasta Garden - great Italian food in a pretty outdoor setting